 - Retraining is a key part of the solution.
 Companies should seize opportunities to retrain their workforce from roles that are shrinking to ones that will continue to be in demand, such as data science.
 For example, workers trained in traditional coding and legacy systems would be ideal candidates to learn data science.
 Similarly, the government should promote retraining programs for skilled, educated workers from other fields.

 In addition to these measures, we must fire on all cylinders to make a difference, and that requires collaboration.
-Just like the government-private sector industry initiatives in STEM, we can bring multiple stakeholders together to form consortiums to address the AI talent shortage and build a brighter future for AI innovation.
+Just like the government-private sector industry initiatives in STEM, we can bring multiple stakeholders together to form consortiums to address the AI expertise and talent shortage and build a brighter future for AI innovation.
 Surely, if we put our heads together and collaborate, we can achieve a groundswell of interest in AI careers, but it begins with setting out sites on the goal and then making it happen.